mohkamfer/Task/README.md

   - password   - User's password

-  - user_topic - The topic to listen to in the Receive tab
+  - user_topic - The topic to listen to in the Receive tab (It was assumed from the task description that the topic will be static)

 For testing, https://www.cloudmqtt.com/ was used